Scottish jewellery: History

 The crafting of jewellery or fictional items that could have been embellished to create a form of jewellery has a history in Scotland dating back to at least 300BCE, with the emergence of the "Celtic" style of decoration.
 The Celtic style and the Pictish style are very similar and both have an influence in Scottish jewellery today.
 Pictish has been discovered through archaeological investigation since the 18th century, and is commonly made of silver.
 A sizeable example of a discovery of Pictish jewellery was found at the Gaulcross hoard in Aberdeenshire, with examples of fragments of silver bracelets, brooches, and pendants from the post-Roman period.
 These finds contain examples of chain work, and ornate decoration on the fragments.
 They are now on display at the National Museum in Edinburgh.
 Other Pictish hoards have often found torcs, and different kinds of penannular brooches, some zoomorphic, though bronze brooches are more common than silver.

 In the Middle Ages, ornate jewellery was a sign of a high class.
 Lower-class people tended to wear more simple items that were primarily functional and made of more simple materials such as copper or pewter, compared to richer materials such as silver or gold.

 During the 1800s, a boom in the production of Scottish-style jewellery resulted due to the building of railways in Britain and increased access to travel.
 Scotland became a holiday destination, and jewellery was in demand as a souvenir.
 As a result, the styles of Scottish jewellery started to be produced in England, specifically Birmingham and Exeter.

 A resurgence of Celtic and medieval style Scottish jewellery occurred in the 19th century, as did the popularisation of agate pieces, also known as "pebble jewellery".
-During this period there was a rise in creation and wear of brooches and bracelets set with Scottish stones due to Queen Victoria's interest in agates, cairngorms (smoky quartz), and citrines (quartz).
+During this period there was a rise in creation and wear of brooches and bracelets set with Scottish stones due to Queen Victoria's interest in agates, cairngorm quartz, and citrines.
 The interest in agate re-emerged again in the 1970s.
 The Victoria and Albert Museum has many examples of Scottish jewellery from the later half of the 19th century, both pebble styles and Celtic designs.

 The modernist period of jewellery making began in Britain in the 1950s, inspired by the sleek, simple style of Scandinavian designs from earlier in the 20th century.
 According to the National Museum of Scotland, "British Modernist jewellery became defined by the use of textural, sculptural gold work, inspired by nature and often incorporating large gemstones".